Low Nickel Diet for Nickel Allergy

 AGGRAVATING FOODS Various food items and drinks can aggravate nickel dermatitis even though the nickel content of these foods may be low.
 These include beer, wine (in particular, red wine), herring, mackerel, tuna, tomato, onion, carrot, and certain fruits, in particular, apples and citrus fruits (juice).
 These vegetables can usually be tolerated when cooked.

-Sources of Dietary Nickel To Avoid
+Sources of Dietary Nickel To AVOID

 All canned items